 Dr. Cabellon has worked at both public and private universities in various Student Affairs/Student Life departments such as the Campus Center, Residence Life, and Student Activities.
-Currently, he serves as Assistant to the Vice President of Student Affairs at Bridgewater State University and recently earned his doctorate in Educational Leadership from Johnson and Wales University.
+Currently, he serves as Director of Administration for the Division of Student Affairs and Enrollment Management at Bridgewater State University and earned his doctorate in Educational Leadership from Johnson and Wales University.
 His dissertation topic was titled “Redefining Student Affairs Through Digital Technology: A Ten-Year Historiography of Digital Technology Use by Student Affairs Administrators.”
-Additionally, Dr. Cabellon serves as Co-Chair of ACPA’s Presidential Task Force on Digital Technology in Higher Education.
+Additionally, Dr. Cabellon served as Co-Chair of ACPA’s Presidential Task Force on Digital Technology in Higher Education.

 Higher Education Senior Leader and Scholar-Practitioner

-Dr. Cabellon is well-respected senior leader in Higher Education, who built his professional reputation online and in-person.
+Dr. Cabellon is well-respected senior leader in Higher Education, who built his professional reputation online and in-person as an collaborative achiever and innovator.
 Over the years, his work has been well documented through his abilities to connect, educate and inspire other higher education professionals through digital technology tools, such as Twitter, the Higher Ed Live network, and this website.
-Also, he has invested time and resources through in-person networking opportunities such as the Student Affairs Technology UnConferences and meetups at numerous national student affairs conferences.
+Also, he has invested time and resources through in-person networking opportunities such as the Student Affairs Technology UnConferences and meetups at numerous national conferences within and outside of higher education.

 Dr. Cabellon has been recognized by not only national organizations, but by his peers as well.
 Ed’s website has been named one of the “Top 50 Must Read Higher Education Technology Blogs” by Ed Tech: Focus on Higher Education in 2012, 2013, 2014, and 2015!
 Additionally, He was featured in Fast Company’s “Fast Talk” Series and featured on Slideshare; named on the Chronicle of Higher Education’s “2013 Technology Innovators” List; and in 2014, Good Magazine, featured his Social Media for Social Good Pecha Kucha talk from the ACPA 2014 Convention on their site.
 Most recently, in April of 2015, Dr. Cabellon earned one of College Student Educators International (ACPA)’s top honors as a 2015 Diamond Honoree.